ajovich/Employee-Tracker/README.md

     * Add departments, roles, and employees

-    * Delete departments, roles, and employees

     * View departments, roles, and employees

+    * Update employee roles

+## Acceptance Criteria

+``
+Build a command-line application that at a minimum allows the user to:

+  * Add departments, roles, employees

+  * View departments, roles, employees

+  * Update employee roles

+Bonus points if you're able to:

-    * Update employee roles, and managers
+  * Update employee managers

   * View employees by manager

+  * Delete departments, roles, and employees

-    * View the total utilized budget of a department (the combined salaries of all employees in a department)
+  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department ``

 ## Usage

+* Clone this repository to your local machine,

+* Open the repository from your terminal,

+* Run npm init -y,

+* Run npm install,

+* Create the employeeTracker_db database in mySQL Workbench,

+* Seed the database & run,

+* Run npm start in your terminal

 * Please ensure [NodeJs](https://nodejs.org/en/) is downloaded prior to application use.